X4BNet/x4b-status/content/issues/2020-12-13-packet-loss-multiple-locations.md

 *Update* 1 - We have some mitigations in place and await full diagnosis and fix upstream.

 *Update* 2 - We continue to await confirmation of permanent fix.
 Tempory fix means no issues have been observed for >24-hours.

+*Update 3* - We continue to await confirmation of permanent fix.
+However as there has been no impact on customer services for days we will close this issue.